DevOps-Represent/DevOps-Represent-Cloud-Networking/2-AWS Resources/aws-resources.md

 CIDR is a shorthand method for representing a range of IP addresses.

+Here are some examples of IP Addresses:

+- 192.168.0.4
+- 13.34.16.191

 Here are some examples of CIDR Numbers:

 - 127.0.0.0/24 means the same as 127.0.0/24 and means from to 127.0.0.0 to 127.0.0.255
 - 14.0.0.0/8 means the same as 14/8 and means from to 14.0.0.0 to 14.255.255.255

+CIDRs look very much like IP Addresses but they _are not the same thing_.

 #### How does 14/8 mean 14.0.0.0 to 14.255.255.255?